fangfm/lcnn/README.md

 # LCNN
-A TensorFlow implementation of light convolutional neural network (LCNN).<br>
+A TensorFlow implementation of light convolutional neural network (LCNN or light CNN).<br>
-This implementation is aimed to classify between genuine speech (spoken by human) and replayed speech (played by loud speaker).
-This method was firstly introduced by [1] for replayed speech detection and it has been served as a baseline to evaluate a "speech-enhancement-based" playback attack method [2].
+This implementation is aimed to classify between genuine speech (spoken by human) and playback speech (played by loud speaker).
+LCNN-based playback speech detection was firstly introduced by [1] and it has been served as a playback spoofing countermeasure to evaluate a "speech-enhancement-based" playback attack method [2].

 # Usage